Nickersoft/push.js/README.md

 * __body__: The body text of the notification.
 * __data__: Data to pass to ServiceWorker notifications
 * __icon__: Can be either the URL to an icon image or an array containing 16x16 and 32x32 pixel icon images (see above).
+* __link__: A relative URL path to navigate to when the user clicks on the notification on mobile (e.g. if you want users to navigate to your page `http://example.com/page`, then the relative URL is just `page`).
+If the page is already open in the background, then the browser window will automatically become focused.
+Requires the `serviceWorker.js` file to be present on your server to work.
 * __onClick__: Callback to execute when the notification is clicked.
 * __onClose__: Callback to execute when the notification is closed (obsolete).
 * __onError__: Callback to execute when if the notification throws an error.